-Whilst preparing a new property development, old bones were uncovered by a contractor.
-The contractor continued to work on the site and caused damage to the remains before the Historic Places Trust had an opportunity to assign the site status.
+Whilst preparing a new property development, historic bones were uncovered by a contractor.
+The contractor continued to work on the site causing damage to the remains before the Historic Places Trust had an opportunity to investigate.
 The contractor was prosecuted and fined $55,000 under the Historic Places Trust Act for knowingly damaging and destroying a burial area.

-A number of representations were made in the course of marketing a new pharmaceutical product, which, could not be substantiated.
+A number of unsubstantiated representations were made in the course of marketing a new pharmaceutical product.
 An investigation was undertaken and as a result fines of $90,000 were imposed under the Medicine Act.

 Sale of Liquor Act

-A liquor store owner sold wine to a young woman whom he thought to be over 18, however, he failed to ask for identification.
-It transpired that she was only 16 years of age and the owner was prosecuted and fined $1,000 under the Sale of Liquor Act for breaching the terms of his licence, by selling liquor to minors.
+A liquor store owner sold alcohol to a young woman whom he thought to be over 18.
+However, he failed to ask for identification.
+It transpired that she was only 16 years of age and the owner was prosecuted and fined $1,000 under the Sale of Liquor Act for breaching the terms of his licence by selling liquor to minors.

-The insured, an insurance company, engaged a marketing company to deliver a scheme whereby prizes were offered in relation to the sale of policies.
+The Insured, an insurance company, engaged a marketing company to deliver a scheme whereby prizes were offered in relation to the sale of units.
 The prize scheme had a draw date.
-However by that date prizes were not in place resulting in the draw not taking place as scheduled.
+However, as the prizes were not in place, the draw did not occur as scheduled.

-The insured who had been unaware that prizes had not been given out as promised rectified the matter promptly.
-Nevertheless Commerce Commission prosecuted the insured for violating the Fair Trading Act 1986.
+The Insured who had been unaware that prizes had not been given out as promised, rectified the matter promptly.
+Nevertheless, the Commerce Commission prosecuted the Insured for violating the Fair Trading Act 1986.

-The VL lawyer mounted a successful defence citing abstruse provisions of the Act.
-The High Court found that the insured’s lack of care in supervising its agent to fulfil the obligation to hold the draws did not demonstrate an intention not to provide the prizes at the time the offer was made.
+VL appointed a lawyer who mounted a successful defence citing abstruse provisions of the Act.
+The High Court found that the Insured’s lack of care in supervising its agent to fulfil the obligation to hold the draws did not demonstrate an intention not to provide the prizes at the time the offer was made.

-The insured ran a carpet-laying business.
-An employee was laying flooring in a premises which had a gas fired water heating cylinder in a cupboard.
+The Insured ran a carpet-laying business.
+An employee was laying flooring in the premises which had a gas fired water heating cylinder in a cupboard.
 The water heater had a naked flame pilot light burning.
 Volatile fumes from the flooring adhesive built up and an explosion resulted causing the employee to suffer burns and bruising.

-The insured was prosecuted by under Health & Safety legislation and the matter was reported to VL under the insured’s Statutory Liability cover.
-In the course of investigations the VL lawyer uncovered the fact that there had been an earlier similar occurrence (not resulting in injury) in the same premises.
+The Insured was prosecuted under Health & Safety legislation and the matter was reported under the Insured’s Statutory Liability policy.
+In the course of investigations, the VL appointed lawyer uncovered the fact that there had been an earlier similar occurrence (not resulting in injury) in the same premises.

-The prosecution was dropped on the grounds that the insured had no knowledge of the hazard and the property owner should have warned about it.
-VL paid for legal defence costs.
+The prosecution was dropped on the grounds that the Insured had no knowledge of the hazard and the property owner should have warned about it.
+The policy paid for legal defence costs.

-The insured was prosecuted under both Section 49 and Section 50 of the legislation.
+The Insured was prosecuted under both Section 49 and Section 50 of the legislation.
 Section 49 – exposing the worker to a known hazard has the more serious penalties.
-Section 50 – failing to ensure the workers safety - the more common basis for prosecution.
+Section 50 – failing to ensure the workers safety – is the more common basis for prosecution.

-Due to the potentially serious outcome for the insured under Section 49, VL engaged a highly experienced barrister to manage the defence.
-Upon further investigation, the Section 49 prosecution was eventually dropped.
+Due to the potentially serious outcome for the Insured under Section 49, a highly experienced barrister was engaged to manage the defence.
+Upon further investigation, the Section 49 charge was eventually dropped.

-The insured is in the marine industry.
-Its workboat with six employees on board hit an anchored vessel in good weather conditions.
-As a result, two died, three others sustained serious physical injuries, and one suffered mental trauma in seeing his co-workers dead and injured.
+The Insured is in the marine industry.
+Its workboat hit an anchored vessel in good weather conditions.
+Six employees were on board, two died, three others sustained serious physical injuries, and one suffered mental trauma after seeing his co-workers dead and injured.
 The skipper’s operator licence was a week out of date, as was the vessel’s sea-worthiness certificate.

 The company was charged under the Maritime Safety Act for its employee operating a ship in a manner which caused unnecessary danger or risk to others, operating a ship without a current Safe Ship Management Certificate, and its employee driving the vessel without a current operating licence.

 The Insured, a local bus operator, had a diesel fuel facility in its yard.
-The tank was owned by the fuel supplier but the insured was responsible for its upkeep etc.
+The tank was owned by the fuel supplier but the Insured was responsible for its upkeep.

-A massive clean-up operation was undertaken (largely paid for under a VL CGL policy at a cost of circa $300,000).
-Fortunately an oyster farm located in a downstream estuary was unaffected as the remedial action meant that the fuel had dissipated upstream of that.
-The Council brought action against the insured and its supplier under the RMA.
+A massive clean-up operation was undertaken, largely paid for under the policy at a cost of around $300,000.
+Fortunately, an oyster farm located in a downstream estuary was unaffected as the remedial action meant that the fuel dissipated upstream.
+The Council brought action against the Insured and its supplier under the RMA.